2021 Research Series Essayists

-- Seeing and knowing - seeing and knowing by hannah_g Produced as part of Research Series September-November 2017 I was looking at some reproductions of Torey Thornton’s paintings the other day.
+- seeing and knowing - by hannah_g Produced as part of Research Series September-November 2017 I was looking at some reproductions of Torey Thornton’s paintings the other day.
 Colourful, witty, the paintings contain forms which correlate to things in the world one may be familiar with – tiger stripes, fruit, a herd, furniture.
-Getting into their specifics, however, places one in the Continue Reading
+Getting into their specifics, however, places one in the realm of conjecture.… Continue Reading

-- In Flux - In Flux - A Visual Essay by Michel Saint Hilaire The Ritual ~ Climb ~ The Performance ~ Velvet War Still ~ In Flux ~ Mercury ~ Robot Empire ~ Heavenly Bodies ~ Ghost Rehearsal/Research Continue Reading
+- In Flux – A Visual Essay - by Michel Saint Hilaire The Ritual ~ Climb ~ The Performance ~ Velvet War Still ~ In Flux ~ Mercury ~ Robot Empire ~ Heavenly Bodies ~ Ghost Rehearsal/Research Continue Reading

 - It’s a Big Mess: Non|Sense Making on a Damaged Planet - By Praba Pilar I dedicate this talk to Glamdrew Andrew Henderson.
 I am honored to have been a part of his process with Eroca Nicols and collaborators Carly Boyce and Mars Gradiva.
 I am grateful he took my secret to the grave.
 Life, vida, biome, biotic, creation – always a process, never a state.
 Whether its biopoiesis, abiogenesis, or that… Continue Reading